rafaelmvargas/front-end-intermediate-midterm/README.md

 export default Stories;
 ```

-But recall from the previous sessions, it is usually better to locate your data at the highest level of the React tree.
+But it is better to centralize your data at the highest level of the React tree.
+React has a one way data flow.

 <!-- END DEMO -->